Zarbuz/FileToVox/README.md

 `./SchematicToVoxCore --i [INPUT] --o [OUTPUT]`

+If you have an error like 'Unable to load DLL 'libgdiplus', try this command : `brew install mono-libgdiplus`

 [INPUT] refer to a .schematic file or .png file (mandatory) [OUTPUT] refer to the destination path (mandatory)